ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/README.md

 ### Lab 3.2 Deploying Web App

-Now that we have a pod running to serve new model requests - we will build out a front end to make calling our model easier for end-users.
+Static reports and dashboards are a useful way to consume data and insights, but taking the next step to an interactive application can go further and deriving value from your data.
+Domino's open platform allows you to build and host apps in many different frameworks, such as Dash, Shiny, Steamlit and others.
+Once Domino has spun up the app for you, you can share it with your colleagues, even if they do not have Domino licenses.

+In this lab, we won't go through the details of building an app with one of the avaialbe frameworks.
+We'll take an existing app script built in Dash, and walk through the process of hosting the app with Domino.

+The app that we'll use takes historic power generation data over a user-defined time window, fits a time series forecast model to the usage data, the forecasts future production.

 To do so - in a new browser tab first navigate back to your Project and then in the left blue menu of your project click into the **Files** section and click **New File**

 <p align="center">
 <img src = readme_images/AddNewFileforAppsh.png width="800">
 </p>

 Next, we will create a file called app.sh.
-It's a bash script that will start and run the Shiny App server based on the inputs provided.
+It's a simple bash script that Domino uses to start and run the Dash App server based on the inputs provided.
+This script includes examples for calling a Flask, R/Shiny and Dash app.
+The Flask and Shiny lines are commented out, but are there for reference if you'd like to try hosting a Flask or Shiny app.

 Copy the following code snippet in -

 ```shell